th7mo/notes/paragraph-width.md

 When working with [CSS](css) the `ch` unit can be used to achieve this.
 The `ch` unit [is defined as](https://drafts.csswg.org/css-values-3/#ch):

-> Equal to the used advance measure of the "0" (ZERO, U+0030) glyph
+> "Equal to the used advance measure of the "0" (ZERO, U+0030) glyph
-> found in the font used to render it.
+> found in the font used to render it."

 In proportional typefaces, `1ch` is *usually* around 20% wider than the average character width[^2].
 This makes the optimal paragraph width in CSS between